 With a WSG, a network security suite delivered by a security vendor sits between your users and the internet.
 A WSG inspects web traffic and compares it to your policies, monitoring for malicious or suspicious behavior.
 A WSG focuses on web traffic and in certain situations it can filter entire traffic profiles.

 WSGs have a pre-set feature profile: Web App Control (https inspection), URL Filtering, DLP, IPS, and malware protection/antivirus, all of which combine to provide top-notch protection against a broad spectrum of cyber security risks.
 What’s more, you can pile on any additional security layers you want by ‘service-chaining’ (more on this below) with other cloud-based technology vendors, cloud service-chaining being the practice of taking a whole bunch of cloud-based network services and ‘integrating’ them into your network solution.
-(We’ll discuss the distinction here between cloud-based service chaining and Network Function Virtualization (NFV) in a future post).
+(We’ll discuss the distinction here between cloud-based service chaining and Network Function Virtualization (NFV) in a future post.)

 Speaking of the cloud, I want to emphasize the importance of cloud delivery here.
-Many solutions out there deliver security as a singular on-premise service.
+Many solutions out there deliver security as a singular on-premises service.
 On-prem security defeats the purpose of SD-WAN for a variety of reasons.
-Take a look at any datasheet for an on-premise security provider and they clearly state that your application performance will be impacted if you add security into your hardware appliance.
+Take a look at any datasheet for an on-premises security provider and they clearly state that your application performance will be impacted if you add security into your hardware appliance.
 On-prem security solutions (e.g. Next Gen Firewall (NGFW) – more on this in a minute) not only degrade application performance, they can’t deliver real-time updates as a cloud-based security service can.
 So you can’t be sure you always have the latest and most robust protection against security threats.

 Firewalls, SD-WAN and security